Application icon

 Remove Credits for People

-Any person listed in the People field which is associated with a credit in the Credits field, will be removed.
+Any person listed in the People field which is associated with a credit in the Credits field, will be removed from the credit.
 Both fields can contain multiple items separated by commas.
 Remember that all credits and people are treated as case insensitive regardless as to how they are displayed in the credits and people menus.

 Note that if removing a credit for a person results in an empty credit, the credit is also removed.